brainhack-school2020/Biosignal-Emotions-BHS-2020/README.md

 ### Deliverables

-At the end of this project, I plan to have:
+At the end of this project, I plan to complete:
- - A classifier trained using Compute Canada.
+ - Data preprocessing and feature extraction using Compute Canada.